per42/nibe_serial/README.md

 The program forwards UDP datagrams from NIBE, and takes data requests from MQTT.
 The topic is the name prefixed, and the value JSON-encoded in the payload.

+The climate unit can also be configured in its logging function to continously publish a set of variables on a separate topic.
+See [nibe-log-set](https://github.com/per42/nibe-log-set) for configuration.

 ## NIBE serial interface